 17. Wrecking Ball Heavy Bag

-Wrecking ball heavy bag is for boxers who are looking to develop power, footwork, and head movements.
-These either have a ball shape or pearl shape.
-These bags are heavy and boxers can practice uppercuts, body shots as fast as they can because this bag type tends to be really sturdy and can withstand it.
+A wrecking ball heavy bag is for boxers who are looking to develop power, footwork, and head movements.
+These either have a ball shape or these can be pearl shape.
+Wrecking ball bags are heavy and boxers can practice uppercuts, body shots as fast as they can because this bag type tends to be really sturdy and can withstand it.

 However, you really don’t want your punches to land on hard spots while hitting this bag because it can cause serious injuries as the bag is quite hard.
 So it is best to fill a wrecking ball with fabric instead of sand as it provides a more protective bag for the knuckles.

 These tend to come with strong, reinforced chains as when a boxer pounds the bag it needs to hold the bag without breaking.

 Above I covered every type of punching bag on the market, the qualities so you can train with one that suits your wants, needs and get better at a specific martial art or reach fitness goals.

 What is a punching bag filled with?

 This question comes up a lot while choosing a heavy bag.
 However, the answer depends on the bag type.
 Water bags can be filled with only water.
 Most freestanding bags’ bases are suitable for sand and water.
 Reflex bags don’t require any filling etc.

 How to choose the right kind of heavy bag?

 Firstly, you need to know what abilities, and physical skills you want to improve then choose a bag according to these.
 In summary,